Close

 • Listen to your children and provide answers.
 Your children may have lots of questions or may need some space during this transition.
 Answer their questions as best you can, and be patient with yourself and your children during this time.
 Allow everyone to express their feelings, and try to give everyone the time they need to adjust to upcoming changes.

 • Let your children help.
 Get them involved with the moving preparations.
 Help your children research their new school, nearby parks and installation activities.
 Teens may be able to search online for housing and scout out their new school or fun things to do on the new installation.
-Older youth can help pack household goods, and younger children can pack their own belongings, favorite items or “first day box.”
+Older youth and teens can help pack household goods, and younger children can pack their own belongings, favorite items or “first day box.”
 Check out more moving tips from the Military OneSource Blog Brigade.

 • Reassure your children.
-Tell them that you love them and assure them that together the family will adjust to their new home.
+Tell them that you love them, and assure them that together the family will adjust to their new home.
 Stay positive and keep them involved.
 Try to emphasize the exciting parts of change, like learning about new places and meeting new people.
 Your children take their cues from you.
-Remind them that you’re a military strong family and that new adventures await!
+Remind them that you’re a strong family and that new adventures await!

 • Celebrate your children’s favorite things.
 Before the move, make a point to take some family time to visit your favorite parks, restaurants, recreation spots and other favorite places.
 Have them take something special or a photo from one of those places to the new house.
 Encourage your child to find a new favorite place in your new location.